tonymadbrain/geser_rank_bot/README.md

 # Geser Rank Bot

-Geser is a Telegram bot, which increments rank for a person when a reply to his message starts with a `+` sign.
+Geser is a Telegram bot for user ratings in Chat Groups.
+He increments rank for a person when a reply to his message starts with a `+` sign.
 To start, add @geser_rank_bot to your Telegram Chat Group.

 ## Features